Pete1232/subscription-cqrs/README.md

 - Any Nix files need to be staged in Git for them to be picked up
 - [nix develop --build and phases confusion](https://github.com/NixOS/nix/issues/6202)
+- The scalafmt config version must match the instal;ed version.
+If not it will have to download config and will fail.